shawngmc/division42llc-dotnet-webca/README.md

 #### On Linux or macOS:
 ```
-$ docker run -it -p 8080:80 -v ~/Desktop/localCA/:/var/localCA/
+$ docker run -it -p 8080:8080 -v ~/Desktop/localCA/:/var/localCA/
 	--memory=40m division42llc/dotnet-webca
 ```
 #### On Windows:
 ```
-$ docker run -it -p 8080:80 -v %UserProfile%/Desktop/localCA/:/var/localCA/
+$ docker run -it -p 8080:8080 -v %UserProfile%/Desktop/localCA/:/var/localCA/
 	--memory=40m division42llc/dotnet-webca
 ```

 ## Using the application
-As of this writing, this is not fully-working, yet.
+As of this writing, this basically works.
 You can create/delete/re-create the CA, and it will list certificates in the leaf folder.
-However, you can't create a leaf certificate without getting an error.
+You can also create/delete/view leaf certificates.

 ### Screenshots
 Below are some screenshots of the application.
 First, working with the CA, itself: